-Let's open the tab for the Measures Graph (aka, squiggly lines) and zoom into just that turn for just for my fastest laps.
+Let's open the tab for the Measures Graph (aka, squiggly lines) and zoom into a segment that has a significant speed trace difference.
 I will only show two laps represented by the blue and red lines to make a point.

-In this view, the top graphic tile is GPS Speed scaled in MPH.
-The second graphic tile shows left and right lateral G-Force and the bottom tile is the accumulated time with the Xaxis showing distance in feet for all three.
+The top graphic tile is GPS Speed scaled in MPH.
+The second graphic tile shows lateral G-Force and the bottom tile is the accumulated time with the X-axis showing distance in feet for all three.

-The blue 2/9 lap in the top graph shows that I broke later gaining two-tenths of a second on the 5/4 (red) reference lap time.
+The blue 2/9 lap in the top graph shows that I broke later gaining twotenths of a second on the 5/4 (red) reference lap time.
 Now look at the second graph that shows lateral G-Force and focus in on the blue line just before 2,000 foot X Axis.
-The blue line rises on the vertical Y-Axis showing a loss of lateral traction in the start of the turn Now, look directly from that point straight up to the top GPS_Speed graph.
-Can you see the loss of acceleration?
+The blue line rises on the vertical Y-Axis showing a loss of lateral traction.

+Look directly from that point straight up to the top GPS_Speed graph and you will notice a loss of acceleration.
 This highlights a significant steering correction at 1,900 feet.
 I can't pick up the throttle until I have the car back underneath me, which looks like 150 feet later when blue and red lines in bottom graphic start to converge.
-You can also see by the oscillating blue LatAcc line in the second graph.
-I'm chasing the chassis almost to the exit of the turn.
+You can also see by the oscillating blue LatAcc line in the second graph, showing that I'm fighting to keep the chassis underneath me on the exit of the turn.

 Now focus on the red line in the top speed trace panel.
-I broke earlier, set the car and I could get smoothly and progressively back into the throttle.
-The car took a solid "set" in the downhill section of the turn and it steadily increases speed shown by rising red line in the top graph.
+In this case, I broke earlier and the car took a solid "set" in the downhill section of the turn and I could steadily increases my speed shown by rising red line in the top graph.

 You can also tell that chassis was settled by the smooth LatAcc red line in the second graph.
 Finally, look at elapsed time graph on the bottom.
 Almost all the time I gained by charging the corner I gave up mid corner to exit.
-Smooth transition into the corner, steady mid corner and fast out was the ticket, with no drama.
+In this case, as smooth transition into the corner, steady mid corner and accelerating on exit, was ticket

 The blue lap sure felt fast with a later braking point and all that drifting and sliding through the corner, but the data doesn't lie.
 In this case, a little slower in, setting the car early and acceleration throughout the turn was within .019 seconds of the late brake entry without sliding correcting, heart palpitations and cold sweat.
-This hints that the fastest technique could somewhere in between the two.
-If I had access to the RPM data through the ODBII, I can calibrate my entry speed more precisely by looking at the tachometer on entry.
-I can also go back and run each lap's video's side by side or zoom into the GPS track map and plot the two traces and see if my actual line was different.
-That's an example of just one turn, in one session.
-Next time out I a new strategy to work on using this insight.
+If I had access to the RPM data through the ODBII, I can calibrate my entry speed more precisely by looking at the tachometer on entry in my next session.
+I can also go back and run each lap's video's side by side or zoom into the GPS track map and plot the two traces and see if my actual position on the actual track was different.
+This an example of just one turn, in one session.
+Next time out I can develop a new strategy to work on using the insight from this data.

-Let's look at another point on the track, turn 5.
+Let's look at another point on the track, turn 5 at Canadian Tire Motorsport Park (formerly Mosport International Raceway).

 Turn 5 should be the most important turn to get right because it leads to the long Andretti straight.
 Turn 5 requires threshold braking up hill, leading into a double apex.
 The first apex is situated on the crest of a hill and the second apex is on a downhill.
-This time, will add in one more measurement, the LogAcc graphic tile to look at braking as well as cornering G-Force.
+This time, we will add in one more measurement, the LogAcc graphic tile to look at braking as well as cornering G-Force.